JoshMermel/JoshMermel.github.io/_posts/2020-12-19-bandaged-cube-explorer-post.md

 node is given a slight negative charge and each edge is given a slight spring force.
 The charge means that nodes spread out away from each other and the spring force means that connected nodes stay near each other.
 For many graphs, this sort of layout does a good job at both global and local layout.
-Best of all
-- d3.js supports a huge amount of customization and a huge number of features.
+Best of all, d3.js supports a huge amount of customization and a huge number of features.

 I decided to avoid labels on nodes or edges because I was worried they would make the graph unreadable as it grew.
 Instead I decided to color code my edges